 These are the typical rock crawlers that do a lot of technical riding that requires a lot of torque and belt grip at slower speeds.

-As soon as you go up two to three inches or in tire size, you will start to notice a significant loss in low-end grunt due to the extra tire weight and a gear ratio that is off.
+As soon as you go up two to three inches or in tire size, you notice a significant loss in low-end grunt due to the extra tire weight and a gear ratio that is off.

 Running at low speeds will add a lot of extra strain on the drive belt as it cannot position itself properly on the clutches.
 The belt will heat up and wear out much faster than usual.